The Emotional Challenge Of COVID-19

 You may need to take self-kindness breaks quite frequently when first facing a stressful situation – and that’s OK.
 Your resilience will increase as time passes.

 In addition, one of the most effective ways to ease long-term, persistent stress is to choose to be kind to others.
 Studies have shown that those who help others and support their communities are significantly happier and less stressed than those who focus on their own self-interest.

-In this situation with lockdown restrictions, it may well be that you can’t assist others physically.
+In this situation with restrictions and lockdowns, it may well be that you can’t assist others physically.
 But you may still be able to reach out to someone with a phonecall, or donate to a food-bank, or smile at a neighbour over a garden gate.
 Even being consciously kind towards a pet can help you feel steadier and calmer.
 Set your intention to be a warm, kind influence on those around you.
 Don’t worry if you slip – simply reset your intention and start again.

 In reaching out to help others, you regain some of your influence on the world around you.
 And you can find a sense of meaning and purpose in difficult times.